stfc/cloud-helm-charts/charts/stfc-cloud-longhorn/README.md

 kubectl label node my-worker-node longhorn.store.nodeselect/longhorn-storage-node="true" -n clusters
 ```

 If you want to change the label you can change this in the cluster-specific values like so.

+> [!WARNING]
+> Not recommended unless you know what you are doing.

+> [!NOTE]
-Not recommended unless you know what you are doing.
-If you're using stfc-cloud-openstack-cluster chart - you must also change the worker node labels.
+> If you're using stfc-cloud-openstack-cluster chart - you must also change the worker node labels.

 ```yaml
 longhorn: